tandembank/redux-form-field/README.md

 This mapping is achieved through mapping functions for `prop.meta` and `props.input`, inspired by how you might map redux state and dispatch props.

-#### Field
+#### redux-form Field

 Finally we provide a little helper function to tie it all together called `reduxFormField`, that wraps the `redux-form Component` in a `Field` component.
 This gives a much cleaner final appearance in the [final form](https://knowyourmeme.com/memes/this-isnt-even-my-final-form) as you can create variants of field.

-Suppose you have a text input `redux-form Component`, using `reduxFormField` you can turn it into a numeric field, a formatted field using redux-form [lifecycle](https://redux-form.com/7.1.2/docs/valuelifecycle.md/) events, just about any sort or variant.
+Suppose you have a text input `redux-form Component`, then using `reduxFormField` you can turn it into a numeric field, or perhaps a formatted field using redux-form [lifecycle](https://redux-form.com/7.1.2/docs/valuelifecycle.md/) events.
+Or really just about any sort or variant of the component using its props.

 ## Typescript